CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: The Proposed framework

-The CLARITY framework promotes inclusive TTS by mitigating linguistic and accent biases through two signals: an adapted text $x^{}$ and an accent-consistent prompt $s^{}$, as shown in Fig.~\ref{fig:framework}.
-We cast this as a two-signal optimization problem, aiming to maximize both linguistic and accent fidelity under the synthesis constraint of a backbone TTS model.
-Formally, the objective is defined as \begingroup \endgroup where $J_{\text{LLM}}(x^{*}, m)$ denotes the judgment score assigned by an LLM-as-a-Judge evaluating whether the adapted text $x^{*}$ aligns with the requested metadata $m$, and $C(s^{*}, m)$ is the accent recognition confidence score that the retrieved prompt $s^{*}$ matches the target accent attributes.
+As noted above, CLARITY jointly optimizes two signals: (a) an adapted text transcript $x^{}$ and (b) dialect-consistent accent prompting $s^{}$, as shown in Fig.~\ref{fig:framework}.
+We cast this as a two-signal optimization problem that aims to maximize both linguistic and accent fidelity under the synthesis constraint of a backbone TTS model.
+Formally, the objective is defined as \begingroup \endgroup where $J_{\text{LLM}}(x^{*}, m)$ denotes the judgment score assigned by an LLM-as-a-judge evaluating whether the adapted text $x^{*}$ aligns with the requested metadata $m$, and $C(s^{*}, m)$ is the accent recognition confidence score that the retrieved prompt $s^{*}$ matches the target accent attributes.
 The synthesis function $g_{\text{TTS}}$ represents any zero-shot backbone TTS model.
+It is agnostic to TTS systems, and we will evaluate CLARITY in Section~\ref{sec:exp} with several alternatives.